xP9nda/portfolio/docs/projects/thieves-of-mind.md

 <br />

-It was a fun project to work on, and I didn't take it too seriously, which allowed me to experiment with new ideas and features that I had never tried before.
-I learned a lot about making a game in such a short time frame and it was a really enjoyable experience.
+It was a fun project to work on which I didn't take too seriously, allowing me to experiment with new ideas and features that I had never tried before.
+I learned a lot about making a game in such a short time frame and it was a really enjoyable and eye-opening experience.

 ## Showcase